max-s-lab/php-local-filesystem/README.md

 Writing content to a file with the creation of a file and a directory for it.

+Example:

 ```php
 $filesystem->writeToFile('file.txt', 'Test');
 ```

-This method also allows you to set permissions for directories and file.
+This method also allows you to set permissions for directories and file:
-If you do not specify them, the default settings will be used.

 ```php
 $filesystem->writeToFile('file.txt', 'Test', [